- 5 min read

 The Benefits of Red and NIR Light Therapy According to Huberman

-There are numerous benefits of the red and near-infrared wavelengths.
+There are a handful of benefits of the red and near-infrared wavelengths.
 As Huberman sometimes mention as a synonym, long wavelength lights (red and NIR light) can get deep into the skin tissues and even to the mitochondria.
 The latter is responsible for the increase of ATP production, which is the energy storehouse of the cells.

-Viewing red and NIR light has an affect on the aging process of the cells in the retina, - so called photoreceptors.
+Viewing red and NIR light has an effect on the aging process of the cells in the retina, - so called photoreceptors.
 This statement is based on the study conducted by Jeffery's lab.
-Their most remarkable finding is that the use of red light therapy can improve visual acuity with 22%.
+Their most remarkable finding is that the use of red light therapy can improve visual acuity by 22%.
 Visual acuity refers to the clarity or sharpness of vision.

 The red and near infrared wavelenghts cause a bit of damage to the upper layer of the skin, whereas the cells of the deeper layers start to clear out and replace the damaged cells (lesions) with healthy skin cells.